Reconstruction of groupoids and C*-rigidity of dynamical systems: Introduction

 Incorporating gradings and coactions has significant advantages \cite{CR}, but the reader may, in the first instance, wish to keep in mind the case where $\Gamma$ is the trivial group, so $c$ is trivial: our results in this situation are special cases of our general theorems, but the statements are simpler, and still have substantial new content (we summarise our results in this setting in Section~\ref{sec:summary ungraded}).

-We detail the consequences of our results for dynamical systems, demonstrating the breadth of their applicability: we develop $C^*$-algebraic characterisations of appropriate notions of stabiliser-preserving orbit equivalence and topological conjugacy for group actions whose essential stabilisers are torsion-free and abelian, generalising Li's continuous-orbit-equivalence-rigidity theorem \cite{Li}; we characterise stabiliser-preserving continuous orbit equivalence both of local homeomorphisms and of the associated stabilised systems in the same terms, generalising Matsumoto and Matui's theorem; we generalise Boyle and Tomiyama's theorem to arbitrary homeomorphisms of compact Hausdorff spaces; and we give a new proof that dilations of local homeomorphisms of Cantor sets are conjugate if and only if the associated stabilised Deaconu--Renault $C^*$-algebras are isomorphic in a gauge-equivariant diagonal-preserving way, and characterise this by an appropriate notion of orbit equivalence.
+We detail the consequences of our results for dynamical systems, demonstrating the breadth of their applicability: we develop $C^*$-algebraic characterisations of appropriate notions of stabiliser-preserving orbit equivalence and topological conjugacy for group actions whose essential stabilisers are torsion-free and abelian, generalising Li's continuous-orbit-equivalence-rigidity theorem \cite[Theorem 1.2]{Li}; we characterise stabiliser-preserving continuous orbit equivalence and eventual conjugacy both of local homeomorphisms and of the associated stabilised systems in the same terms, generalising \cite[Theorem~5.1]{BCW}, \cite[Corollary~6.3]{CEOR}, \cite[Theorem 4.1 and Theorem~5.1]{CR}, \cite[Theorem~2.3]{MM}, and \cite[Theorem~2]{Tomiyama}; and we generalise Boyle and Tomiyama's theorem \cite[Theorem 3.6]{BT} to arbitrary homeomorphisms of second-countable compact Hausdorff spaces.
 Our results have many other potential applications, particularly to topological graphs, to $k$-graphs and their topological analogues, to actions of $\ZZ^k$ on locally compact spaces, and to actions of $\NN^k$ by local homeomorphisms.
+In fact, our results have recently been applied to shift spaces in \cite{BC}, to $k$-graphs in \cite{CR3}, and to self-similar groups in \cite{Yi}.